 How To Get Rid of Wasp Nests

-- Don’t spray the nest with a hose.
+- Don’t spray it with a hose.

 How To Prevent Wasps